 DESIGN.md Generator

-Build a tokenized design system AI coding agents can read and apply.
-Follows the open DESIGN.md spec with YAML token frontmatter and prose sections.
+Build a tokenized design system AI coding agents can read and apply, following the open DESIGN.md spec.
 Live preview, WCAG AA contrast linting, and Tailwind / DTCG / CSS export.

 2 Quick Start Generate from one color